jerdog/devex-and-devops-success-revealHugo/content/_index.md

 - Collaboration

 {{% note %}}
 **Collaboration** in DevOps **is about creating an environment where silos are broken down, and cross-functional teams are empowered to work as a single unit**.
-It's culture first, and
+It's people first, and
 {{% /note %}}

 ---